 Manage access tokensEstimated reading time: 2 minutes

 Access tokens are useful in cases such as building integrations since you can issue multiple tokens – one for each integration – and revoke them at any time.

 Create an access token

 Add a description for your token.
-Specify something which indicates where the token is going to be used, or set a purpose for the token.
+Use something that indicates where the token is going to be used, or set a purpose for the token.
 Administrators can also create tokens for other users.

 Use the access token